Tuesday, January 17, 2023

 Diveheart has a new location, 5147 Main Street.
 We will hold our 28-Feb, evening meeting there.
 2023 will be another exciting year for Diveheart with programs in Chicagoland, Atlanta, Florida and Malaysia.
 Jim is also working with Rosalind Franklin University of Medicine and Science in North Chicago to build a deep pool.
 The compression created in deep pool has many therapeutic benefits.
 One example is PTSD sufferers being pain free for two weeks after submerging in a 66' deep pool.

-formerly Scuba Santa) on Main Street on February 4th and 5th!
+Interested in helping or learning more about Diveheart, visit their website.
+And look out for Scuba Yeti (formerly Scuba Santa) on Main Street on February 4th and 5th!
 The Diveheart Outreach Center will have free balloon art on Sunday, 5-Feb.

 Read MoreShare